21. How do I pay?

 The Program Team works hard to ensure that we have a mix of new and old topics - we hope you enjoy them.

-We reached the venue's capacity earlier than expected, so registration closed on Jan 11th (vs the planned Jan 20th)
+We reached the venue's capacity earlier than expected, so registration closed on Jan 10th at 5 pm (vs the planned Jan 20th)

 While registration is open you can: